 The band has gone through many changes over the years and is a now at a steady point where the focus is on creating a lasting sound for everyone to enjoy.

-The band has performed many clubs, bars, fairs, festivals, special events, curling bonspiels, Charity events, Sporting events, Canada Day celebrations, opening appearances for larger acts such as The Jeff Healey Band and The Five Man Electrical Band. etc…
+The band has performed many clubs, bars, fairs, festivals, special events, curling bonspiels, charity events, sporting events, Canada Day celebrations, opening appearances for larger acts such as The Jeff Healey Band and The Five Man Electrical Band.

 In 2007, a song from the band was chosen as the theme song for the Ottawa Fat Cats Baseball Team that played at the Ottawa Baseball Stadium.
 The team when on to use the song as the theme song for the Ottawa Champions Baseball team and the band continues to play many live performances for the team along with part of the band singing the national anthems for a home game.